 Toilets: Small and On the Wall

 If the toilet is next to the sink, you can extend the sink countertop over the top of the toilet tank to gain counter space.
+This not only maximizes your counter but also creates a harmonious and functional design.

 Use Overlooked Spaces